-THE BOARD RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE SELECTION OF MAYER HOFFMAN AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2018.
+THE BOARD RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE SELECTION OF MAYER HOFFMAN AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2019.

-Audit and Non-Audit Fees for 2017 and 2016
+Audit and Non-Audit Fees for 2018 and 2017

-Our consolidated financial statements for the fiscal year ended December 31, 2017 have been audited by Mayer Hoffman, which served as our independent registered public accounting firm for those years.
+Our consolidated financial statements for the fiscal years ended December 31, 2018 and December 31, 2017, respectively, have been audited by Mayer Hoffman, which served as our independent registered public accounting firm for those years.

-The following summarizes the fees billed by Mayer Hoffman, our independent registered public accounting firm, for services performed for the Company for the fiscal year ended December 31, 2017.
-We did not incur any audit, audit-related, tax or other fees for the fiscal year ended December 31, 2016.
+The following summarizes the fees billed by Mayer Hoffman, our independent registered public accounting firm, for services performed for the Company for the fiscal years ended December 31, 2018 and December 31, 2017, respectively.

-Year Ended December 31, 2017 Year Ended December 31, 2016
+Year Ended December 31, 2018 'ear Ended mber 31, 2017

-Audit Fees (1) \$ 265,887 \$ -
+Audit Fees (1) \$ 199,808 \$ 265,887

 Audit-Related Fees -

 Tax Fees -

-All Other Fees
+All Other Fees -

-Total \$ 265,887 \$
+Total \$ 199,808 \$ 265,887

 (1) Audit Fees for 2017 include actual fees for the 2017 audit, review of our quarterly report on Form 10-Q, additional services associated with our initial public offering and registration statements and the issuance of comfort letters and consents.
+Audit Fees for 2018 include actual fees for the 2018 audit, review of our quarterly report on Form 10-Q, additional services associated with our registration statements and the issuance of comfort letters and consents.